MIDI Solutions Products Application Examples

 Another type of message that the Relay can be programmed to respond to is System Exclusive, including MIDI Show Control and MIDI Machine Control messages such as transport commands from devices like digital audio recorders or sequencers.
 For example you could set up the relay to close in response to a MIDI Machine Control Play message, and open in response to a MIDI Machine Control Stop message.
 The relay output could then be used to control an external device, such as an indicator light.

 Click here to see a video of a customer's application using an Event Processor Plus to map notes to CC messages to control a Korg Kaossilator Pro.
 You can download a table showing the MIDI messages mapped here, and a file containing the Event Processor Plus settings required to achieve the mappings here.
 Also a table showing the MIDI messages mapped to control the Korg MicroSAMPLER from the Behringer FCB1010 is available here, and the Event Processor Plus settings required to achieve this here.
+Please note that the information posted is that which the customer has provided, we have not tested this application here and are not able to provide technical support for it.

 More Event Processor Application Examples coming soon, meanwhile you can find lots of example files included with the Event Processor Programming Tools and the Event Processor Plus Programming Tools software.